apache/cordova-docs/www/docs/de/3.1.0/guide/platforms/wp8/tools.md

     >.\wp8\bin\create PathToNewProject [ PackageName ] [ AppName ]

     >PathToNewProject : The path to where you wish to create the project
-    >PackageName      : The namespace for the project (default is Cordova.<a href="../../../cordova/storage/storage.opendatabase.html">Example</a>)
+    >PackageName      : The namespace for the project (default is Cordova.Example)
     >AppName          : The name of the application (default is CordovaWP8AppProj or CordovaWP7AppProj)

     >examples: